 - Betty’s Hope: Located in the East of the island, Antigua’s first sugar plantation provides an insight into the island’s colonial past and the history behind the industry that typified the region before independence.

 - Wallings Dam & Reservoir: Not far from English Harbour, an area surrounding a former Victorian style damn has been reforested and now contains a beautiful selection of trees including mahoe, white cedar and mango.
 Also popular amongst bird-watchers.

-- 39ers Public Square: For a uniquely Antiguan sight, head to this boat-shaped monument which is dedicated to Antigua’s first Prime Minister, Vere Cornwall Bird, and explains the Antiguan national flag and the significance of the pineapple as a symbol of the islands hospitality.
+- 39ers Public Square: For a uniquely Antiguan sight, head to this boat-shaped monument.
+It is dedicated to Antigua’s first Prime Minister, Vere Cornwall Bird, and explains the Antiguan national flag.
+And particularly the significance of the pineapple as a symbol of the island’s hospitality.